 The Service Prosecuting Authority provides for the independent, efficient and consistent consideration of criminal cases and offences contrary to military discipline.
 It will initiate prosecutions where justified and conduct fair and thorough proceedings in the service courts of first instance and the service appellate courts, whilst liaising effectively with the police and dealing with prosecution witnesses and victims of crime with care and sensitivity.
 Whilst maintaining independence from the service chain of command, the Service Prosecuting Authority fulfils its functions in support of operational effectiveness of the Armed Forces throughout the world.

 The Service Prosecuting Authority (SPA) formed on the 1st January 2009.
 The head of the authority is Mr Bruce Houlder QC who fills the post of Director Service Prosecutions (DSP).
 His deputy, known as Deputy Director Service Prosecutions (DDSP), is an Army

-Brigadier; this is currently Brigadier Neil Jones, who is an Officer of the Army Legal Services.
+Brigadier; this is currently Brigadier Stuart Lythgoe, who is an Officer of the Army Legal Services.

 The SPA was formed with the incorporation of the Navy Prosecution Authority, Army Prosecuting Authority and Royal Air Force Prosecuting Authority.